-The F 45 is designed to burn natural wood only.
+The F 45 V2 is designed to burn natural wood only.
 Higher efficiencies and lower emissions generally result when burning air-dried, seasoned hardwoods, as opposed to softwoods, green or freshly cut hardwoods.
 Wood that has been air-dried for a period of 6 to 14 months will provide the cleanest, most efficient heat.
 Wood seasoned more than 2 years will burn too quickly to take advantage of the stove's low end efficiency strength.

 A seasoned log will have check marks on the ends and be lighter than an unseasoned log which will show little or no check marks.
 We recommend using a moisture meter to determine the moisture content of your wood.
 For purposes of home heating, your fuel should have a moisture content between 12 - 20%.
 Wood with higher moisture content will burn, however, very inefficiently.
 Most of its heat value will be lost to driving water out of the wood.
 Worse, that moisture will condense as creosote in the relatively cool chimney flue, increasing the potential for a chimney fire.
-Use of unseasoned wood defeats the purpose of any modern wood-burning stove.
+Use of unseasoned wood defeats the purpose of any modern woodburning stove.

+BURN UNTREATED WOOD ONLY.
 DO NOT BURN:

 - Coal;

 - Garbage;

 - Synthetic fuel or logs;

 - Material containg rubber, including tires;

 - Material containing plastics;

 - Waste petroleum products, asphalt products, paints, paint thinners or solvents;

 - Materials containing asbestos;

-- Construction or demolitioin debris;
+- Construction or demolition debris;

 - Railroad ties or pressure-treated wood;

 - Manure or animal remains;

+- · Lawn clippings or yard waste;

 - Salt water driftwood or other previously salt-water; saturated materials;

-- Unseasoned wood; or
+- Unseasoned wood;

+- Colored paper, or